snehamuthu326/DSA-for-Beginner/README.md

 Valid Anagram (No. 242): (Reiterated, for character counting with HashMap)

 Happy Number (No. 202): Involves detecting cycles, which can be done with a HashSet.

+# IV.
+Linked Lists

+Linked lists are a different way to organize data.
+These problems introduce pointer manipulation.

+Reverse Linked List (No. 206): A fundamental linked list problem.

+Merge Two Sorted Lists (No. 21): Merging two sorted linked lists.

+Linked List Cycle (No. 141): Detecting cycles in a linked list using the fast and slow pointer approach.